Code-Inside/Blog/_posts/2016-09-30-lets-convert-a-wpf-app-to-uwp-via-the-uwp-bridge.md

 ---
 layout: post
-title: "Lets convert a WPF app to UWP"
+title: "Lets convert a WPF app to the Universal Windows Platform"
 description: "If you heard about 'Project Centennial' and wonder how to convert your WPF app to an UWP you might want to take a look at this post."
 date: 2016-09-30 23:45
 author: Robert Muehsig